 As mentioned above, the biggest difference between Jumbo and regular CDs is the minimum amount required for the certificates.
 Jumbo CDs require a minimum of $100,000, while most regular CDs require only $500 or $1,000 (or, as in the cases of Capital One and Ally Bank, no minimum).

 Historically, there have been times when jumbo CDs paid higher interest rates than regular CDs.
 However, right now, interest rates for most jumbo and regular CDs are about the same.
+And you can also explore some no-penalty CD options as well that also pay competitive rates.

 How Are Jumbo CDs Taxed?